-Add A Reading Progress Bar Using PHP
+Add A Reading Progress Bar (PHP)

-Estimated reading: 4 minutes 99 views
+Estimated reading: 4 minutes 145 views

 The Reading Progress Bar snippet allows you to add a sleek reading progress bar across the top of the screen on single blog posts—helping readers visually track how much of the post they’ve read and how much remains.
 It’s a great way to enhance user experience, especially for longer-form content.